 In addition we use the following sources of secondary data:

-- National pupil database - at the end of the evaluation, we will compare pupil outcome data - attainment at KS2 and GCSE - from participating schools with those from a comparison group of similar schools who are not receiving support through the TLIF.
+- National Pupil Database - at the end of the evaluation we will compare pupil outcome data (including pupil attendance and exclusions and Key Stage 2 attainment) from participating schools with those from a similar set of schools that are not receiving support from TLIF.
 This will enable us to assess what would have happened if the fund had not been introduced, and to investigate the extent to which funded activities add value to existing practices.

-- Schools workforce database - at the end of the evaluation we will use schools workforce data to examine the impact that the NAHT Aspire TLIF project and the fund as a whole has had on teacher retention and progression.
+- School Workforce Census - at the end of the evaluation we will look at rates of teacher retention within the intervention schools and the local authority districts to examine the impact that the NAHT Aspire programme and the fund as a whole has had on teacher retention and progression.

 Ethics and data protection

-As outlined in the DfE Privacy notice that Edison Learning will have sent participants when they started the project, teachers and leaders participating in projects funded by TLIF are required to provide personal information (such as your name, teacher number and email address) to Edison Learning and agree for the collection and analysis of this data for research purposes.
+As outlined in the DfE Privacy Statement that Edison Learning will have sent participants when they started the project, teachers and leaders participating in projects funded by TLIF are required to provide personal information (such as your name, teacher number and email address) to Edison Learning and agree for the collection and analysis of this data for research purposes.
 Edison Learning is contractually bound to provide that information to DfE.
 This information will be shared with NFER and the SIoE for research purposes only, including linking to national data-sets such as the Schools Workforce Census.
+Additionally NFER/SIOE will ask Edison to pass us your contact information (for example, your email address), so that we can contact you directly in order to ask you to be involved in an interview.
 Any personal data shared between the NFER, the SIoE and DfE will be handled securely and confidentially.
 We set out how we will use your personal data and the legal basis for processing your personal data in the evaluation Fair Processing Notice.

 Voluntary participation, confidentiality and right to withdraw